iKarmaaa123/terraform-mongodb-devops-project/README.md

   }
 }
 ```
-This resource accepts the VPC peering connection request from MongoDB Atlas.
+- This resource accepts the VPC peering connection request from MongoDB Atlas.

-AWS Route to MongoDB Atlas:
+<h4> AWS Route to MongoDB Atlas </h4>

 ```hcl
 resource "aws_route" "to_mongodb_atlas" {